Degree-Preserving Randomized Response for Graph Neural Networks under Local Differential Privacy

-The left panels of Fig.~\ref{fig:node_degree_scatter} show that the DPRR preserves the original degree very well.
+The left panels of Figure~\ref{fig:node_degree_scatter} show that the DPRR preserves the original degree very well.
 This holds especially when the original degree is small, e.g., $d_i < 500$, $1000$, and $200$ in REDDIT-MULTI-5K, REDDIT-BINARY, and Github StarGazers, respectively.
 This is because the expectation of $\td_i$ is almost equal to $d_i$ (see (\ref{eq:E_tdi_di})) when $d_i\ll n$.
 In other words, the experimental results are consistent with our theoretical analysis.
-Moreover, the right panels of Fig.~\ref{fig:node_degree_scatter} show that $d_i < 500$, $1000$, and $200$ in almost all cases in REDDIT-MULTI-5K, REDDIT-BINARY, and Github StarGazers, respectively.
+Moreover, the right panels of Figure~\ref{fig:node_degree_scatter} show that $d_i < 500$, $1000$, and $200$ in almost all cases in REDDIT-MULTI-5K, REDDIT-BINARY, and Github StarGazers, respectively.
 Thus, $\td_i \approx d_i$ holds for the vast majority of users in the DPRR.

-The right panels of Fig.~\ref{fig:node_degree_scatter} show that the degree information differs for each graph type.
-For example, in REDDIT-BINARY, the discussion-based community tends to have a larger degree than the question/answer-based community; i.e., the discussion-based community tends to attract more people.
+The right panels of Figure~\ref{fig:node_degree_scatter} show that the degree information differs for each graph type.
+For example, in REDDIT-MULTI-5K, the worldnews community tends to have a larger degree than the videos community; i.e., the worldnews community tends to attract more people.

-The left panels of Fig.~\ref{fig:node_degree_scatter} show that the RR and \LocalLap{} do not preserve the degree information for the vast majority of users.
+The left panels of Figure~\ref{fig:node_degree_scatter} show that the RR and \LocalLap{} do not preserve the degree information for the vast majority of users.
 The RR makes neighbor lists of these users dense and destroys the graph structure. \LocalLap{} makes neighbor lists sparse, irrespective of the original degrees.
 In contrast, the DPRR preserves the degree information for these users.
 This explains why the DPRR outperforms the RR and \LocalLap{}.

 {\textbf{Training/Classification Time.}}~~Finally, we measured the time for training and classification on the server side in the DPRR, RR, and \LocalLap{}.
 Here, we used two datasets: REDDIT-BINARY and a synthetic graph dataset based on the BA (Barab\'{a}si-Albert) model~\cite{NetworkScience}.
 The BA model is a graph generation model that has a power-law degree distribution.
 It generates a synthetic graph by adding new nodes one by one.
 Each node has $m \in \nats$ new edges, and each edge is connected to an existing node with probability proportional to its degree.
 The average degree of the BA graph is $2m$.
 We used the NetworkX library \cite{Hagberg_SciPy08} to generate the BA graph.